Alane-Tc/Sistema_Administracion/README.md

 ------------

 ###     Licencia
-Apache License 2.0 Mitzi was here, Rocio was here.
+Apache License 2.0 Mitzi was here, Rocio was here, Jose was here.